Supporting Your Lifetime Adoption Journey

 If you think you can be Deon’s forever family, please contact Alicia Bugauisan at (804) 354-1881.

-Meghan is a creative, caring, and talkative 10 year old that enjoys doing crafts, playing outside, and gymnastics.
-Meghan is waiting for her forever family to help support her as she transitions out of residential care.
+Meghan is a creative, caring, and talkative 12 year old that enjoys doing crafts, playing outside, and gymnastics.
+Meghan is waiting for her forever family to help support her when she transitions out of residential care.
 She will need a family that will be able to understand her needs and redirect her behaviors as they continue to work on coping skills, trust building, and attachment.
 Meghan has difficulty maintaining focus in school and has a history of seeking negative attention.
 Her forever family will need to be patient, nurturing, and be able to provide structure and boundaries.
 She would do best in a home with no pets and where she can be the youngest in the home.

 If you think you could be the parents for Meghan, please contact Alicia Bugauisan at (804) 354-1881.